 We have made history today and we can move on.

 We all remember ChristChurch Cathedral as a place where people came to worship from across the city and across the world.
 It was a place for civic occasions and a space where those passing by could come and enjoy a time of quiet reflection.
 We are all waiting for this to become a reality again.

-Since the release of the findings of this report, the Church Property Trustees have formed a working group with the Government to investigate whether the issues of cost and safety outlined in the report are able to be addressed in order to reinstate ChristChurch Cathedral as it appeared prior to the earthquakes.
-Findings from this working party are expected to be announced by the end of April 2016.
+Since the release of the findings of this report, Church Property Trust formed a working group with the Government to investigate whether the issues of cost and safety outlined in the report are able to be addressed in order to reinstate ChristChurch Cathedral as it appeared prior to the earthquakes.
+Please click here to find the Cathedral Working Group Report

 This website provides updates from Church Property Trustees and makes available the information upon which Church Property Trustees has made its decisions to date.
 All decisions have been informed by specialist advice as well as a community engagement process held in April 2013.
 In total, there were 19,272 visits to the Cathedral Conversations website and 3,819 submissions during the engagement process.
 Additionally, approximately 500 people attended a series of public forums in Christchurch, as well as one in Auckland.
 There was also an evening for young adults in the Anglican Church in Christchurch and the Diocesan Synod during this time.
 These meetings brought forward issues and options for consideration by the Trustees along with material from community members and the advice of architects, engineers and a quantity surveyor.
 Please click here to find the community consultation to date